canonical/real-time-ubuntu-docs/docs/how-to/measure-maximum-latency.rst

             T:15 ( 1484) P:80 I:200 C:  99881 Min:    2 Act:    2 Avg:    2 Max:      10

 ..
 NOTE: Using outputs of the test: https://warthogs.atlassian.net/browse/IENG-907?focusedCommentId=365824
 ..
-To be changed latter to have consistent results and histogram plot
+To be changed later to have consistent results and histogram plot

 The **maximum latency** is indicated by the **Max:** value in the output.